-Offered 100% online, the Ed.D. in Interprofessional Leadership is structured with the working professional in mind.
-The program is cohort-based, with its first cohort starting in Summer 2020.
+Offered 100% online, the Ed.D. in Interprofessional Leadership is cohort-based and structured with the working professional in mind.
+The priority application deadline for the 2021 cohort is February 15, 2021.

 The Doctor of Education degree in Interprofessional Leadership allows for the study of leadership from an interprofessional perspective that is framed around questions of equity, ethics, and social justice to bring about solutions to complex problems of practice.
 The program prepares leaders who can construct and apply knowledge to make a positive difference in the lives of individuals, families, organizations, and communities.
 Field-based opportunities are provided to analyze problems of practice and use multiple frames to develop meaningful solutions.

 - Master's degree from an accredited college or university for unconditional admission

 - Minimum 3.000 graduate GPA on a 4.000 point scale for unconditional admission